NEUTRINO QUANTUM KINETICS

 Because of the high density of neutrinos in the core of supernovae or compact binary mergers, flavor conversion becomes a non-linear phenomenon, whose understanding is quite preliminary.
 In particular, a fully multi-dimensional solution of quantum transport of neutrinos is lacking, halting any assessment of the implications and phenomenology of flavor mixing.

-Project Goals
+Project Objectives

 I propose the ambitious ANET (Advanced NEutrino Transport) project to:

-1. Develop an innovative approach to tackle neutrino transport in the presence of flavor conversion in multi-dimensions including all the relevant microphysics, for the first time.
+1. Develop an innovative approach to tackle neutrino transport in the presence of flavor conversion in multi-dimensions, including all the relevant microphysics, for the first time.

 2. Pioneer a conclusive evaluation of the yet poorly explored impact of neutrinos in dense sources.